 The Governing Board shall provide procedures that allow for admission of special full-time or part-time students who may benefit from advanced scholastic or occupational work as set forth in Education Code Sections 48880 and 76000.

-The Chancellor shall establish procedures regarding compliance with statutory and regulatory criteria for concurrent enrollment.
+The Chancellor shall establish procedures regarding compliance with statutory and regulatory criteria for concurrent enrollment.]